-Website: https://homepages.gac.edu/~ituba/mcs121-02f17.
-I will also use Moodle to post your grades periodically.s
+Website: https://homepages.gac.edu/~ituba/mcs115-2s18.
+I will also use Moodle to post your grades periodically.

 Class attendance: This is not distance education.
 You are expected to attend and participate in every class.
 If you skip class you will miss the chance to learn skills that will be tested on the exams.
-You may also miss a quiz and there are no make-ups.
+You may also miss a quiz.
 Finally, if you keep skipping class, I will think that you are not serious about your education and will remember that when I assign your grade at the end of the semester.

-On work outside class: Have you ever wondered why taking three classes (12 units) qualifies you as a full time student?
-That's only 10 hours per week in class.
+On work outside class: Have you ever wondered why taking four classes per semester is a full course load at Gustavus?
+That's only about 11-14 hours per week in class.
 The reason is that you are expected to do a lot of work on your own outside class.
-In fact, the rule of thumb of college education is that for every hour you spend in class, you should expect to spend three hours studying outside class.
-That is how 12 units makes full time: 10 hours in class and 30 hours studying outside class each week.
-That means you'll need to spend about 10 hours a week studying outside the classroom for this course.
-That is if you are well-prepared for the course.
+In fact, the rule of thumb of college education is that for every hour you spend in class, you should expect to spend two-three hours studying outside class.
+That is how four classes make a full course load.
+That means you should expect to spend about 8-12 hours a week studying outside the classroom for this course.
+If you are well-prepared for the course, you will spend less.
 If your math background is lacking, then you'll have to spend more time.
-I am not kidding.